Boston Bureau Table, ca. 1770

 This is called a bureau table.
 People often mistakenly refer to them as knee-hole desks.
 It's not a desk.
 It was made as a dressing table, and this would have graced the bedroom of an extremely wealthy 18th-century patron.
 It was made about 1770 to '80, and we can tell that by the construction, by the patina of the wood, and also, it has the original brass hardware, which is helpful.
 So it is an 18th-century piece.
 It does have some originality issues.
-For example, the lobe is broken off of the drawer.
-Also, the rear feet are replacements-- they're a different form from the front.
+The lobe is broken off of the drawer.
+Also, the rear feet are replacements.

 Wow, great, thank you.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."

 Note the date: Take note of the date the appraisal was recorded.
 This information appears in the upper left corner of the page, with the label "Appraised On."
 Values change over time according to market forces, so the current value of the item could be higher, lower, or the same as when our expert first appraised it.